Dombivali Maharashtra, India Travel Guide

 If your country is not eligible for an e-Visa, or should you plan a longer stay or have a different purpose (e.g., employment, research), apply through Indian embassies or consulates in your home country.

 Visa-on-Arrival is generally not available for tourism, except for citizens of Bhutan and Nepal.
-Do not rely on a visa-on-arrival unless from this group specific countries.
+Don't depend on a visa-on-arrival unless from here group specific countries.

 While Dombivali itself is generally less expensive than central Mumbai, it forms part of the Mumbai Metropolitan Region (MMR), so costs can vary.